-Publish the project again to view the changes applied to the Stock Items (IN.20.25.00) form (Distribution > Inventory > Work Area > Manage).
-After you publish the project, verify that the customized Stock Items form looks as needed according to the customization task (see above).
+Publish the project again to view the changes applied to the Stock Items (IN202500) form.
+After you publish the project, verify that the customized Stock Items form looks as needed according to the customization task.
 The customization items for form layout, data access class, and database schema have been added to the project.
 The new Search Keywords text box will appear on the Stock Items form on every system where you publish the customization project.